Home

 In 2006 he founded the Mr. Tuner Piano Technicians school in order to train technicians and to continue his love of teaching.
 The school graduates approximately 20 students per year from the basic tuning and repair courses.
 Two of those students are now tuners for Mr. Tuner Piano Service and many others successfully tune their own pianos.

-The course is taught at Westend Pianos in Montreal West.
+In Montreal, the piano tuning and repair courses are taught at Westend Pianos in Montreal West.
 Westend Pianos is a well respected piano rebuilding facility that is owned by Doug Yeats, who is also a Mechanical Engineer.
 The facility is recognized as the premier rebuilding facility in Eastern Canada.
 There are three floors in the building that are used to give students the opportunity to practice their tuning in isolated areas which aids in hearing the notes better.

 Tuning